bennn/dissertation/dissertation/README.md

 ; jan's advice is pretty good, better than appending the blg comment ... if we can say what kind of combination and what kind of benefit.

+; ... coexist ... symbiotic ... better together ...

 ## model

-We currently have a model that combines honest & lying types in a simple way and keeps the formal properties of each.
-The simple combination enforces all honest types with wrappers and all lying types with shape checks.
+We currently have a model that combines honest & lying types in a simple way.
 If we split a program into 3 worlds --- H = honest, L = lying, U = untyped ---
 then the diagram below shows the checks that currently happen at every boundary.
-"wrap" = fully check & wrap. "scan" = shape-check. "noop" = do nothing.

-  Current status:
+A "wrap" is a wrapper or deep check, a "scan" is a shape check, and a "noop" is no check.

       +--[wrap]-->  H  <--[wrap]--+
       |                           |